pepopo978/PerfBoostSettings/README.md

 - **Enable Performance Boost** - Enable/disable all performance boost features ** You can keybind this highly recommend doing so **

+<u>You can keybind this in your keybinds — I highly recommend doing this in case you need to see hidden units in an emergency!</u>

 ### Rendering Settings
 - **Always Render Raid Marks** - Whether to always render raid marks regardless of distance/combat/etc